 WHEREAS, Wis.
 Stat. § 23.33(11)(am) allows counties with respect to highways under their jurisdiction to designate highways as all-terrain vehicle routes if the speed limit is over 35 miles per hour and, pursuant to Wis.
 Stat. § 23.33(11), counties may enact ordinances regulating all-terrain vehicles and utility terrain vehicles on said designated trails in conformance with Wis.
 Stat. § 23.33, and

 WHEREAS, in order to assure safe use of all-terrain vehicles and utility terrain vehicles, Fond du Lac County staff recommends the following amendments to Chapter 54 be incorporated and adopted into the Fond du Lac County Code:

 Sec.
 54-77 Statutory Authority.

-1. This route is created pursuant to § 23.33(8)(b), § 23.33(11), and § 59.02, Wis.
-Stats.
+- These routes are created pursuant to § 23.33(8)(b), § 23.33(11), and § 59.02, Wis.
+Stat.